puripuri2100/satysfi-class-template/README.md

 This project is [SATySFi](https://github.com/gfngfn/SATySFi) styling library template.

-You are free to modify and distribute this project.
+You are able to free to modify and distribute this project.

 # Suppoerted functions